-- A is equivalent to three quality credits per semester hour and denotes excellence, the quality of work expected of superior students doing their best work. - B is worth two quality credits per semester hour and indicates better than average work. - C is worth one quality credit per semester hour and indicates average but satisfactory work of the average student. - D carries no quality credits and indicates passing but unsatisfactory work. - F indicates failure to achieve a passing quality of work.
-An F may not be removed from the record.
-It may be offset only by taking the course regularly in class again. - I indicates that a student's required work is incomplete and is given at the discretion of the instructor for good and sufficient reason.
-A grade of I automatically becomes F unless the deficiency is made up during the student's next semester of residence; in no case may it be made up after one year. - Dr indicates that a student dropped officially a course with a passing grade. - DrF indicates that a student dropped officially a course with a failing grade. - W indicates that a student withdrew officially from the College with a passing grade. - WF indicates that a student withdrew officially from the College with a failing grade.
+- "A" is equivalent to three quality credits per semester hour and denotes excellence, the quality of work expected of superior students doing their best work. - "B" is worth two quality credits per semester hour and indicates better than average work. - "C" is worth one quality credit per semester hour and indicates average but satisfactory work of the average student. - "D" carries no quality credits and indicates passing but unsatisfactory work. - "F" indicates failure to achieve a passing quality of work.
+An "F" may not be removed from the record.
+It may be offset only by taking the course regularly in class again. - "I" indicates that a student's required work is incomplete and is given at the discretion of the instructor for good and sufficient reason.
+A grade of "I" automatically becomes "F" unless the deficiency is made up during the student's next semester of residence; in no case may it be made up after one year. - "W" indicates that student withdrew officially from the College or that he obtained permission from the Registrar to withdraw from a course after the normal three-week period for changing courses. - "WF" indicates that student withdrew officially from the course at a time when he was failing.